SillianCode/diamondCompiler/README.md

 (*.dmd*)

 Compiler for the diamond lang, a compiled statically typed general purpose language.
-Diamond will focus on safe parallel execution in the future.
+Diamond will focus on safe and fast parallel execution in the future.
 It is (currently) compiled to x86_64 assembly.